grpc/proposal/A36-xds-for-servers.md

 Create an `XdsServerBuilder` that extends `ServerBuilder` and delegates to a "real" builder.
 The server returned from `builder.build()` would be an xDS-aware server delegating to a "real" server instance.
-The `XdsServerBuilder` would install an `AtomicReference&lt;ServerInterceptor>`-backed interceptor in the built server and pass the listening port and interceptor reference to the xDS-aware server when constructed.
+The `XdsServerBuilder` would install an `AtomicReference<ServerInterceptor>`-backed interceptor in the built server and pass the listening port and interceptor reference to the xDS-aware server when constructed.
 Since interceptors cannot be removed once installed, the builder may only be used once (`build()` should throw if called a